 Can Beta Blockers Help Cancer Patients?

 The goal of immunotherapy is to turn on the immune response to fight cancer.
 Unfortunately, many things weaken the immune response, including stress.
-A new clinical trial open at Roswell Park Comprehensive Cancer Center is currently investigating whether beta blockers, which calm the body’s response to stress, can boost immunotherapy in patients with advanced melanoma.
+A new clinical trial open at Roswell Park is investigating whether beta blockers, which calm the body’s response to stress, can boost immunotherapy in patients with advanced melanoma.

 Beta blockers have been around for decades and are commonly used to treat stress-related conditions like hypertension (high blood pressure), abnormal heart conditions, migraines and anxiety.
 They work by blocking the effects of adrenaline, a hormone produced by the stress response — otherwise known as “fight or flight.”